-The turtle ship has been credited as being the first more or less iron clad ship in the world.
+The turtle ship has been credited as being the first more or less iron clad ship in the world though this is not entirely sure.
+Amongst other things they were used in the wars between Korea and Japan.

-The turtle ship had 10 oars and 11 cannon portholes on each side.
-Usually, there was one cannon porthole in the dragon head's mouth.
-There were two more cannon portholes on the front and back of the turtle ship.
-The heavy cannons enabled the turtle ships to unleash a mass volley of cannonballs (some would use special wooden bolts several feet in length, with specially engineered iron fins).
+The turtle ship had ten oars and eleven gun ports on each side.
+Usually, there was one gun port in the dragon head's mouth.
+There were two more gun ports in the bow and stern of the turtle ship.
+The heavy cannons enabled the turtle ships to unleash a volley of cannonballs (some would use wooden bolts several feet in length, with specially engineered iron fins).

 An advantage of the closed deck was that it protected the Korean sailors and marines from small arms and incendiary fire.
 The spikes discouraged Japanese sailors from engaging in their primary method of naval combat at the time, grappling an enemy ship with hooks and then boarding it to engage in hand-to-hand combat.

-The turtle ship was technically a hull that was placed on top of a Panokseon, with a large anchor held in the front of the ship, and other minor modifications.
+The turtle ship was technically a hull that was placed on top of a Panokseon (a type of rowing/sailing ship), with a large anchor kept in the bow of the ship, and other minor modifications.

 Length: 100-120 ft